ravetildon/lart1/README.md

 a.k.a Livermore Amateur Radio Club APRS Tracker (LART/1)
 # Introduction
-This arduino software provides an aprs tracker, which can act as an APRS beacon transmiter or Receiver.
+This Arduino software provides an aprs tracker, which can act as an self-contained APRS beacon transmiter or Receiver.
 In beacon mode, it can send out APRS position reports (lat/lon and altitude).
-It also acts as an APRS receiver (KISS interface planned).
+It also acts as an APRS receiver.
-Unlike commerical units, this tracker was designed for low cost and easy of use.
+Unlike commercial units, this tracker was designed for low cost and easy of use.

 # Features
++ KISS Interface (arduino usb port)
 + Reads configuration from SD card (and can writes log file)
 + Send APRS position reports (fields sent: lat/lon/altitude/comments)
 + Adaptive Interval Beacon Mode (NotSoSmart_Beacon mode)